MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/index.md

 ## AzureRM.AzureStackstorage Cmdlets
 ### [Add-ACSFarm](Add-ACSFarm.md)
-Register a new provisioned ACS farm.
+Registers a provisioned ACS farm.

 ### [Clear-ACSStorageAccount](Clear-ACSStorageAccount.md)
-Clear deleted tenant storage Accounts, regardless of retention period.
+Clears deleted tenant storage Accounts, regardless of retention period.

 ### [Get-ACSAcquisition](Get-ACSAcquisition.md)
-Get or list acquisitions
+Get or list acquisitions.

 ### [Get-ACSBlobService](Get-ACSBlobService.md)
-Retrieve the status and settings of Blob service
+Gets the status and settings of Blob service.

 ### [Get-ACSBlobServiceMetric](Get-ACSBlobServiceMetric.md)
-Retrieve the metrics of Blob service
+Gets the metrics of Blob service.

 ### [Get-ACSBlobServiceMetricDefinition](Get-ACSBlobServiceMetricDefinition.md)
-Retrieve the metric definitions of Blob service
+Gets the metric definitions of Blob service.

 ### [Get-ACSContainer](Get-ACSContainer.md)
-{{Fill in the Synopsis}}
+Gets the ACS container.

 ### [Get-ACSContainerMigrationStatus](Get-ACSContainerMigrationStatus.md)
 {{Fill in the Synopsis}}

 ### [Get-ACSFarm](Get-ACSFarm.md)
-Retrieve the Azure-consistent Storage Farm and its properties and settings.
+Gets the Azure-consistent Storage Farm and its properties and settings.

 ### [Get-ACSFarmMetric](Get-ACSFarmMetric.md)
-Retrieve the metrics of ACS farm
+Gets the metrics of ACS farm.

 ### [Get-ACSFarmMetricDefinition](Get-ACSFarmMetricDefinition.md)
-Retrieve the metric definitions of ACS farm
+Gets the metric definitions of ACS farm.

 ### [Get-ACSQueueService](Get-ACSQueueService.md)
-Retrieve status and settings of Queue service
+Gets status and settings of Queue service.

 ### [Get-ACSQueueServiceMetric](Get-ACSQueueServiceMetric.md)
-Retrieve the metrics of Queue service
+Gets the metrics of Queue service.

 ### [Get-ACSQueueServiceMetricDefinition](Get-ACSQueueServiceMetricDefinition.md)
-Retrieve the metric definitions of Table service
+Gets the metric definitions of Table service.

 ### [Get-ACSQuota](Get-ACSQuota.md)
-Get the Storage quota resource
+Gets the Storage quota resource.

 ### [Get-ACSShare](Get-ACSShare.md)
-Get list of SMB shares used in the Azure Consistent Storage system.
+Gets list of SMB shares used in the Azure Consistent Storage system.

 ### [Get-ACSShareMetric](Get-ACSShareMetric.md)
-Retrieve the metrics of a share
+Gets the metrics of a share.

 ### [Get-ACSShareMetricDefinition](Get-ACSShareMetricDefinition.md)
-Retrieve the metric definitions of share
+Gets the metric definitions of share.

 ### [Get-ACSSharesForMigration](Get-ACSSharesForMigration.md)
 {{Fill in the Synopsis}}

 ### [Get-ACSStorageAccount](Get-ACSStorageAccount.md)
-Retrieve a list of the tenant storage accounts based on the tenant subscription ID, account name (or part of the account name) , account status or based on a account ID.
+Gets a list of the tenant storage accounts based on the tenant subscription ID, account name (or part of the account name) , account status or based on a account ID.

 ### [Get-ACSTableService](Get-ACSTableService.md)
-Get status and settings of Table service.
+Gets status and settings of Table service.

 ### [Get-ACSTableServiceMetric](Get-ACSTableServiceMetric.md)
-Retrieve the metrics of Table service
+Gets the metrics of Table service.

 ### [Get-ACSTableServiceMetricDefinition](Get-ACSTableServiceMetricDefinition.md)
-Retrieve the metric definitions of Table service
+Gets the metric definitions of Table service

 ### [New-ACSQuota](New-ACSQuota.md)
-Create a new storage quota resource
+Create a storage quota resource.

 ### [Remove-ACSAcquisition](Remove-ACSAcquisition.md)
-Remove an acquisition
+Removes an acquisition.

 ### [Remove-ACSQuota](Remove-ACSQuota.md)
-Removes the Storage quota resource
+Removes the Storage quota resource.

 ### [Set-ACSFarm](Set-ACSFarm.md)
-Change the setting of service configuration on ACS Farm
+Changes the setting of service configuration on ACS Farm.

 ### [Set-ACSQuota](Set-ACSQuota.md)
-Updates an existing Storage quota resource
+Updates an existing Storage quota resource.

 ### [Start-ACSContainerMigration](Start-ACSContainerMigration.md)
 {{Fill in the Synopsis}}